SimonWoodtli/zet/20240113153426/README.md

 1. Forward Hostname / IP: LOCAL-IP-OF-MACHINE (If syncthing was running on another device you'd use that IP)
 1. Forward Port: 8384
 1. Go to SSL tab and enable: Force SSL and HTTP/2

+Next up:

+Go through all the apps/services that you are hosting either from your docker-compose files but also things that run on the dietpi directly or even on another machine.
+E.g want your router to have an SSL cert?
+Go add it as a proxy too :)

 ### Caddy